-The future queen attended a posh private school in Buenos Aires, and then studied Economics at the Pontificia Universidad Catolica of Argentina.
+The future queen attended a posh private school in Buenos Aires.
+Then, she studied Economics at the Pontificia Universidad Catolica of Argentina.

-Throughout her twenties she worked in finance and banking, for both Argentine and American companies.
+Throughout her twenties, Maxima worked in finance at Argentine and American companies.

-At twenty-five she relocated to New York to work in an investment company, HSBC James Capel INC, as the Vicepresident of the Department of Institutional Sales for Latin America.
+At twenty-five, she relocated to New York to work at an investment company, HSBC James Capel INC. She was the Vice president of the Department of Institutional Sales for Latin America.

-Maxima finds love at a fair in Sevilla
+Maxima finds love at a fair in Seville

-In April 1999 Maxima and her childhood friend Cynthia Kaufmann were at a fair in Sevilla (Spain), when they bumped into Willem-Alexander, a Dutch prince.
-So Cynthia, who was friends with both, introduced them.
+In April 1999, Maxima and her childhood friend Cynthia Kaufmann were at a fair in Seville (Spain).
+There, they bumped into Willem-Alexander, a friend of Cynthia’s.
+So Cynthia introduced them.

-Willem-Alexander was captivated by the radiant and spontaneous Argentine.
-And they agreed to meet a few weeks later in New York.
-In the U.S. Maxima too became infatuated with Willem, and the duo started dating.
+Willem-Alexander was captivated by the fun, spontaneous Argentine.
+So they agreed to meet a few weeks later in New York.
+When they saw each other again in the U.S., Maxima too became infatuated with Willem, and the duo started dating.

-Maxima did not know he was a prince, and when he told her that he was the heir to the Dutch throne, she laughed, thinking he was joking.
+Maxima did not know he was a prince.
+When he told her that he was the heir to the Dutch throne, she laughed, thinking he was joking.

 Almost two years after they first met, in March 2001, they announced their engagement.
-And the following year they married in Amsterdam.
-Maxima was 29 years old.
+And the following year, they married in Amsterdam when Maxima was 29 years old.

 They have three daughters: Princess of Orange Catharina-Amalia, Alexia, and Ariane.